Books on Hats

 1938-1998 by Nigel Watson.
 Nigel Watson Histories, 1998.

-Click Here to go to our Kangol page.
+If you like Kangol, check out our Kangol Hats.
 Starting with the Kangol beret in 1938, this thin soft-cover volume traces the history of Kangol Hats and Caps, Britain's best known cloth headwear manufacturer.
 (You know, the hats with the kangaroo logo).
 Buy a Kangol hat from our Kangol selection.

 by Bill Zehme.
 Harper Collins, 1997.